omobowale/loyalty-program/loyalty-service/README.md

 - Create a purchase transaction of **300** for the user with ID **1**
 - Add data to the `transactions` table

+You can run this command:
+- Anytime you want to trigger a purchase event.

 #### Step 2: Process the Purchase

-Execute the queue consumer to process the purchase and trigger rewards:
+Execute the queue consumer to process cashback from the purchase and trigger rewards:

 ```bash
 php artisan queue:consume-fake